 - Bonus points if P2P allowed and kill switch is built in

-ExpressVPN’s Android app requires you enter a one-time activation code for the device, after which you don’t have to enter a username or password again.
+ExpressVPN is without a doubt the best VPN for Android.
+Its dedicated app requires you to enter a one-time activation code for the device, after which you don’t have to enter a username or password again.
 The well-designed app can be set to connect as soon as Android starts up.
 You can choose between UDP (faster) or TCP (more stable) OpenVPN protocols.
 Torrenting and other peer-to-peer traffic is allowed.

 ExpressVPN operates more than 1,500 servers in 94 countries.
 It’s one of the most reliable VPNs in terms of both performance and ability to unblock geo-locked content from Netflix, BBC iPlayer, Amazon Prime Video, and Hulu, both in a web browser and in each of their respective Android apps.
-You won’t find better security, which includes 256-bit encryption, perfect forward secrecy, and a no-logs policy.
+You won’t find better security, which includes 256-bit encryption, perfect forward secrecy, DNS leak protection.
+ExpressVPN keeps minimal metadata logs and will never record your online activity or your IP address.

-The Android app is available from Google Play, the Amazon Appstore, and an APK via direct download.
+The Android VPN app is available from Google Play, the Amazon Appstore, and an APK via direct download.
+ExpressVPN also has an iOS, and a desktop VPN client for each of the three major operating systems: Windows, MacOS, and Linux.
+Three devices can be connected simultaneously.

 Read our full ExpressVPN review.

-The IPVanish Android app is now in its third generation is looking fantastic.
-You can see the load and ping time of each server in the list.
+Another hot contender for the best Android VPN is IPVanish.
+Its Android phone app is now in its third generation and is looking fantastic.
+You can see the load and ping time of each VPN server in the list.
 A widget can be installed and resized anywhere on your home screen.
-Dropped connections can be reconnected automatically.
+A dropped VPN connection can be reconnected automatically.
 P2P is allowed.
 OpenVPN UDP and TCP connections are both available along with a “Scramble” obfuscation feature designed to bypass network traffic sensors that detect and block VPNs.

-Performance is reliable and speeds are decent.
-Security includes 256-bit encryption and perfect forward secrecy.
+This VPN service offers reliable performance and decent speeds.
+Security includes 256-bit encryption, perfect forward secrecy, and DNS leak protection.
 IPVanish sticks to a strict no-logs policy.

-The Android app is available from Google Play, Amazon App Store, and an APK via direct download.
+The Android VPN app is available from Google Play, Amazon App Store, and an APK via direct download.
 The Amazon app is also available on the Fire TV Stick, which makes it great for Kodi users who need a good VPN that’s easy to set up.
+A bonus with IPVanish is it allows up to ten simultaneous connections, which is double the industry standard of five.
+This means you can connect all of your household devices under a single plan.
+Other apps include a Windows VPN client and a MacOS version.

 Read our full IPVanish review.